16 Apr 2025 Registered Nutritional Therapy Practitioners

 This process helps the therapist and client build a picture of how different factors may be contributing to the client’s health status and how to support improvement in a structured, measurable way.

-The title “nutritionist” is not legally protected in the UK.
-Anyone can call themselves one, regardless of training.
+The titles of “nutritionist” and “nutritional therapists” are not legally protected in the UK.
+Anyone can call themselves either, regardless of training.

-- Fully trained in nutrition science and functional medicine
+- Fully trained in the science of nutrition and lifestyle medicine

 - Required to register with the Complementary and Natural Healthcare Council (CNHC), a PSA-accredited regulatory body